 Organisation: International Fund for Public Interest Media

 Around the world, public interest media face fundamentally challenging conditions, from deteriorating business models because of declining revenue to the worrying rise of government crackdowns on journalists.
 In particular, the evolution of digital advertising has severely hampered traditional funding models for journalism.
-These existential challenges have been accelerated by the COVID-19 pandemic which, for many communities, will be a “media extinction event.”
+These existential challenges were accelerated by the COVID-19 pandemic which, for many communities, represented a “media extinction event.”

 Public interest media is particularly endangered in low- and middle-income countries, where media infrastructure is most fragile and audience engagement has decoupled from advertising revenue.
 As news outlets struggle to stay afloat, media ecosystems begin to collapse — an outcome linked to increased corruption, conflict, violent extremism, and human-caused disasters like famines and epidemics.
 Now more than ever, public interest media is a key pillar of democracy, good governance, and sustainable development.